rsuffert/argos-hids/README.md

 ## Using a `.env` file for environment variables

 For convenience, you can add all the environment variables previously mentioned to a `.env` file at the root of the repository and they will be automatically loaded.
 An example of such file is the provided [`.env.sample`](./.env.sample) file at the root of the repository.
+You may also include the following optional variables, which are used for customization purposes:

+- `MACHINE_NAME`: Gives a name to the machine where Argos is running for customized intrusion detection notification purposes.
+- `MAX_CLASSIFICATION_WORKERS`: The maximum number of worker processes Argos can spawn for asynchronous/parallel syscall sequences classification.